jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

     npm run build

-When the build completes, return to the browser tab that opened when you started JupyterLab.
+JupyterLab will rebuild after the extension does.
+You can see it's progress in the ``jupyter lab --watch`` window.
+After that finishes, return to the browser tab that opened when you started JupyterLab.
 Refresh it and look in the console.
 You should see the same activation message as before, plus the new message about the ICommandPalette instance you just added.
 If you don't, check the output